 There are three different groups when it comes to entry requirements for Bolivia:

-To find out where you fit in that complicated mess, you’re advised to check out the visa policy of Bolivia on Wikipedia.
+To find out where you fit in that complicated mess, you’re advised to check out the visa policy of Bolivia.
 I can speak from experience and say that Americans fall into Group 2, and we also have the most expensive visa for Bolivia at $160.
 Ouch.

 When travelling in Bolivia, you’ll likely use a combination of planes and buses.
 Flights between major cities can be quite cheap if booked in advance.
 Keep in mind that airports tend to be pretty far out of the city center.
 For example, the La Paz airport is actually in El Alto and the airport in Sucre is almost an hour drive from the center.